Canon de 155 C modèle 1915 St. Chamond: Operational use

 The Saint-Chamond howitzer was 400 kg lighter than the equivalent Schneider howitzer, but its maximum range was 2400 m shorter.
 It remained on strength until World War 2.
 88 were in service with the artillery units of the Maginot Line and saw some action during the German invasion of France in May 1940.

-The Romanian Army was given 14 Saint-Chamond howitzers in 1917 and these served until World War 2.
+The Romanian Army was given 14 Saint-Chamond howitzers in 1917.
+These served until World War 2.

 The rebuilt Serbian (later Yugoslav) Army was given a few batteries of Saint-Chamond howitzers in 1917-18.
 These remained on strength after World War 1 and were upgraded in the 1920s to match the performance of the Canon de 155 C modèle 1917 Schneider howitzer and served until World War II.

 Finland bought 24 Saint-Chamond howitzers from France in 1939 at the start of the Winter War.
-They arrived in Finland at the beginning of March 1940 and were issued to Heavy Artillery Battery 8, but the war ended before the unit reached the front.
+They arrived in Finland at the beginning of March 1940 and were issued to Heavy Artillery Battery 8; the war ended before the unit reached the front.
 They served with Heavy Artillery Battalions 27 and 29 during the Continuation War.
 The howitzers served on after World War 2 until the 1960s.

 The German Army captured some Saint-Chamond howitzers after the fall of France and used them mostly as coastal defence guns as the 15.5 cm sFH 415 (f) until the end of the war.